Borussia Mönchengladbach: 1970–1980: Golden decade; dominance in the league and successes in Europe

 The first international final match took place on 9 May 1973.
 Liverpool won the UEFA Cup first-leg 3–0 on the second try after the game was cancelled the day before due to rain.
-On 23 May 1973 Borussia Mönchengladbach won the second-leg 2–0, but Liverpool won the cup by aggregate victory.
+On 23 May 1973, Borussia Mönchengladbach won the second-leg 2–0, but Liverpool won the cup by aggregate victory.

 The following seasons were marked by the departure of well-known players, although the main Mönchengladbach striker remained.
-In the 1973–74 season Jupp Heynckes' 30 goals made him the top-scorer in the Bundesliga, the first Borussia Monchengladbach player to be so.
+In the 1973–74 season, Jupp Heynckes's 30 goals made him the top-scorer in the Bundesliga, the first Borussia Monchengladbach player to be so.
 In that first season following the departure of Günter Netzer, Borussia finished as runner-up to champions Bayern Munich by one point.
 With a total of 93 goals scored Borussia set a new club record.
 Borussia graduated in the following years 1972 to 1974, the championship in third and fifth place and vice-champion.

-In the 1974–75 season Borussia laid the foundation for a feat previously unheard of in the Bundesliga.
+In the 1974–75 season, Borussia laid the foundation for a feat previously unheard of in the Bundesliga.
 On Matchday 17, the "foals" topped the league table and did not relinquish the league lead until winning the championship on 14 June 1975.
-The joy over the title was clouded by the departure of coach Hennes Weisweiler, who left the club after eleven years in the direction of FC Barcelona.
+The joy over the title was clouded by the departure of coach Hennes Weisweiler, who left the club after eleven years in the direction of Barcelona.
 The next international final with Mönchengladbach participation took place on 7 May 1975.
-The first leg of the UEFA Cup in Düsseldorf between Borussia and Twente Enschede ended goalless.
+The first leg of the UEFA Cup in Düsseldorf between Borussia and Twente ended goalless.
 The second leg on 21 May 1975 was won by the VfL 5: 1.
 With the highest away win in a UEFA Cup final, Borussia won their first international title.

 Udo Lattek, who came from the rival Bayern Munich, although he had already signed with Rot-Weiss Essen, took over the club in the 1975–76 season.
 In contrast to the departed Weisweiler, Lattek represented a rather safety-first philosophy.
 The team topped the Championship on the twelfth round of the season, with a victory over Werder Bremen and Eintracht Braunschweig, and retained that lead to the end of the season.